Morphou: Culture

 The town is known for the annual Morphou Orange Festival, which has been organized by the municipality since 1977.
 The festival features local and Turkish singers and bands (the 2015 festival included many bands and singers including Model, Pinhani and SOS), modern and Latin dance shows, plays, fashion shows, traditional music and dance shows, sports competitions in several fields including football and darts and acrobatic shows.
 Along with the festival, the town annually hosts an Open Golf Tournament.

 The town is home to two museums: the Icon Museum at the St Mamas Church and the Morphou History of Natural History and Archaeology.
 The latter is home to several specimens of native species that lived in Cyprus in different periods, as well as antiquities from the Neolithic Age to the Byzantine period.
-The St Mamas Church still annually hosts a Greek Cypriot mass.
+The St Mamas Church still annually hosts a Greek Cypriot liturgy.
 Bandabuliya (the closed market) is an important commercial center and was built in the 1930s in the British colonial architecture.

 The town is the home of Binatlı Yılmaz S.K., a football club that spent the 2014-15 season in the KTFF 1.
 Lig, the second highest division.
 They finished the season in the third place and achieved promotion into the Süper Lig.
 The town is also home to Baf Ülkü Yurdu S.K., which will play in the 1.
 Lig in the 2015-16 season.

 The municipality also runs the Morphou City Theater, a theatrical group that regularly puts on performances.
 The Morphou Theater Days are organized annually with the participation of the City Theater and other theaters from Northern Cyprus and Turkey.
 The organization reached 5000 viewers in 2014.

 Church

 It contains one of the many churches in the country dedicated to St. Mamas, popularly believed to have lived as a hermit in a cave near Morphou.
 According to local legend, he was a hermit living in very poor circumstances and when the authorities tried to tax him, he evaded them.
 Soldiers were sent out and captured him but on the way back to town, he saw a lion attacking a lamb, escaped the soldiers, saved the lamb, jumped on the lion's back and in that way came to town.
 His bravery earned him exemption from tax, hence his traditional attribute.

-The church is an icon museum now.
+The church is now an icon museum.